SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

     using { API_BUSINESS_PARTNER as S4 } from './external/API_BUSINESS_PARTNER';
     ```

-11. Add the following entities to the ProcessorService:
+11. Add the below code snippet to the ProcessorService:

     ```js
     service ProcessorService {